agarrharr/ozPop.github.io/_posts/2016-09-13-Sophisticated-Web.md

 ### User Enters URL
 ----

 _URL_ stands for **Uniform Resource Locator**, more commonly known as a **Web Address**.
-It is an identifier of a web resource on a computer network and is a mechanism for obtaininig that resource.
+It is an identifier of a web resource on a computer network and is a mechanism for obtaining that resource.

 As a mechanism it specifies how information is to be transfered, most commonly using the HTTP protocol.
 Some other protocols are HTTPS, SSH, FTP, Telnet and more.